Rebecca de Mendonça

-Subject matter varies, having years of experience painting people, portraits, animals, landscapes, still life and architecture.
+Subject matter varies, Rebecca having had years of experience painting people, portraits, animals, landscapes, still life and architecture.
 Whatever the subject, Rebecca feels that its life, emotion and energy can be captured with pastels.

 The course will include some en plein air painting, studio-based work and also trips out.
 Rebecca seeks to offer a new experience of using pastels outside and to introduce the joys of exploring how inspiring another country's landscape and countryside can be.
 As ever the atmosphere will be relaxed with one-to-one help, demonstrations and lots of lovely food!
-Rebecca seeks to inspire you all to try something different and join her.
+Rebecca seeks to inspire you all to join her and to try something different.

 Praise for Rebecca’s teaching